improbable-eng/etcd-cluster-operator/docs/operations.md

 ## Operations

-Here are some examples of day-to-day operations and how the Etcd data is handled in each case.
+Here are some examples of day-to-day operations and explanations of Etcd data is handled in each case.

 ### Bootstrap a new cluster